XVI SS Corps

 The XVI SS Army Corps was a short-lived corps of the Waffen-SS, which was formed in January 1945 in Pomerania.

 The core of the corps was the 1st Latvian SS Division.
 It fought in the Piła (Schneidemühl) - Bydgoszcz (Bromberg) area against the Soviet East Prussian offensive and was dissolved in February after the retreat from that area.

 Commanders

-Its only commander was SS-Obergruppenführer Karl Maria Demelhuber.
+The corps' only commander was SS-Obergruppenführer Karl Maria Demelhuber.